What is Night Blindness (Chicken Black)?

 How is The Night Blindness (Chicken Black) Test Performed?

-A simple and repeatable field test has been developed to measure the dark adaptation time of the eyes.
-With the night blindness test, the pigment cells in the patient’s retina are checked.
-In addition, the patient’s vision in dim light is evaluated during the test.
+A straightforward and consistent field test has been designed to assess the dark adaptation time of the eyes.
+This night blindness test examines the pigment cells in the patient’s retina and evaluates their visual performance under low-light conditions.

-- However, the risk of vitamin deficiency increases in people who do not eat properly or in the presence of diseases that cause problems with absorption.
+• The risk of vitamin deficiency increases in people who do not eat properly or who have diseases that cause absorption problems.

-People with this type of disease should avoid situations that could have dangerous consequences, such as driving at night.
+• People with this condition should avoid situations that could lead to dangerous consequences, such as driving at night.

 Wearing Sunglasses:

-Consuming plenty of antioxidant vitamins and eating antioxidant-rich fruits and vegetables helps protect eye health.
+• Eating plenty of antioxidant vitamins and antioxidant-rich fruits and vegetables helps protect eye health.

-Regular activity contributes to eye health by both regulating blood sugar and lowering the value of eye pressure.
+• Regular activity contributes to eye health by regulating blood sugar and lowering eye pressure.

 Having Regular Eye Examinations: